rodekruis/ada-collection/docs/SOP.md

 wget <link-to-my-images>
 ```

-If you have the images on your local machine, simply upload them to the data lake storage, in the `operations` container.
+If you already have the images on your local machine, simply upload them to the data lake storage, in the `operations` container.

 > [!TIP]
 > Use [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer) to upload and organize images if you're not familiar with command line.